miguel-aragon/ImageCleaning/README.md

 ![picture](Images/CleanImage_B.gif)

 The method works surprisingly well.
 On the left the original images.
 Note the strong jpeg artifacts.
 On the right the cleaned images.
-Note the lack of jpeg artifacts, and the smoothing in the dark regions.
-The clean images were computed from a 2014 sampling ensemble.
+There are no noticeable jpeg artifacts and the shot noise in the dark regions is smoothed.
+The clean images were computed from a 2048-realization ensemble.
 Each image took ~1 minute to compute.
 It is way too slow but the code is not optimized in any way.

 ![picture](Images/Gal_010.jpg) ![picture](Images/Gal_010.png)